The Duo Lin project arose from the desire to create a practical product; to apply and demonstrate my process of turning different resins into foam

 The primary goal was to control these processes with the use of simple moulds

 As my understanding of the benefits of flax fibre, and the connection to Dragonkraft Europe's new linseed oil based resin, began to grow, I began to conceive a product that used one renewable resource - for virtually all of its parts

-It comes as two-part liquid resin and hardener.
+The resin comes as two-part liquid, resin and hardener.
 The resin will cure with ultra-violet light (as much a sunny day) and is made of '98% carbon-renewable content'.
-It is also toxicologicaly safe to work with at room temperature, unlike traditional epoxy resins
+It is also toxicologicaly safe to work with at room temperature, unlike traditional epoxy resins.
+The resin

 Understanding the potential of flax today is very important if we are to push in new and better directions with our choice of material

 Careful thought about process has helped me to deliver an early concept that could now be subjected to tests.
 The first concept has been born well, the addition of extremely durable needle-punched straps further illustrates how versatile the flax plant could be.

 Duo Lin is a creative approach to research.
 It is clear that advances in materials are being met with increasing interest as performance improves.

 To create a convincing product, that performs equal to or greater than those which already exist, is an immense challenge.
 An object can become a valuable artefact, a focus for meaningful discussion and a test for new technology.
 Through the energy of experimentation and making I have gathered a great deal of knowledge that can be shared.